 Critical thinking.
 Students will be able to analyze and evaluate assumptions, claims, evidence, arguments, and forms of expression; select and apply interpretive tools.

 Information literacy.
 Students will demonstrate information literacy skills by identifying the credibility and authority of various information sources; students will recognize libraries and librarians as valuable resources in this process.

 Communication.
 Students will be able to more effectively develop and articulate critical analysis and application through writing, media, and/or oral communication.

 Experiential learning.
 Students will become aware of experiential learning opportunities and ways to extend their learning outside of the classroom.

-Faculty who are new to the First-Year Seminar program participate in a 3-part workshop series in the semester prior to teaching their seminar.
+Faculty who are new to the First-Year Seminar program participate in a series of workshops (two in the spring and one in August) prior to teaching their seminar.
 These workshops familiarize faculty with the FYS program, best practices for teaching first-year students, and provide opportunities to work on course and assignment design.
-Faculty receive a $500 overload payment for participating in the workshops.
+Faculty receive a $500 overload payment for participating in the workshop series.